isikyus/defenders-of-kathrakopolis/README.md

 Not all heroes have a power for every situation -- but there are a few who are defined by good preparation.

-If you're playing a full caster who gets bonus spells per day, you have a wider spell selection.
-Casters with bonus spells get a bonus spell known/spellbook entry at every odd level (so they get a spell per level instead of 1 / two levels).
+If you're playing a class that gets bonus slots restricted to specific types of spells (e.g. cleric domain spells, or wizard spell slots from their arcane school), you get extra spells known to use with them: one extra spell known per bonus slot, up to a limit of half your level.

-Again, **spontaneous casters** are straightforward: their bonus spells are the listed ones for their bloodline (or mystery, discipline, etc.).
+For example, a level 4 cleric would know 2 domain spells, plus 2 spells from the normal Cleric list.

-Likewise, **druids with domains** get their listed domain spells as bonus spells known.
+The simplest case is **druids with domains**, who get their listed domain spells as bonus spells known.
 (Druids who take animal companions instead are assumed to be focussing their efforts their efforts there, and only get the base one spell per two levels).